Best in Travel is here! Discover 2025’s destinations

 1. Trek for a cup of tea above Lake Louise, Alberta

 You could fill several summers hiking the countless trails in Banff National Park.
-But if you had to choose just two routes that combine wild mountain scenery with refreshing comforts, look no further than the Lake Louise teahouses.
+But if you had to choose just two routes that combine wild mountain scenery with refreshing comforts, look no farther than the Lake Louise teahouses.
 Originally built by the Canadian Pacific Railway in the early 20th century, these two historic backcountry cabins are only accessible by foot or on horseback, and during the balmy days of summer serve a welcome menu of hot beverages and appetizing snacks.
 The Lake Agnes Teahouse is nestled in a mountain cirque (valley) 3.5km (2.2 miles) above Lake Louise.
-The Plain of the Six Glaciers Teahouse occupies a glade 5.6km (3.5 miles) southwest of the Fairmont Chateau Lake Louise and within sight of the Victoria glacier.
+The Plain of Six Glaciers Teahouse occupies a glade 5.6km (3.5 miles) southwest of the Fairmont Chateau Lake Louise and within sight of the Victoria glacier.
 Energetic types can visit both in the same (ambitious) walk.

 2. See traces of the Gold Rush in Dawson City, Yukon Territory